infernojs/inferno/packages/inferno/README.md

 import { cloneVNode } from 'inferno-clone-vnode';
 import { VNodeFlags } from 'inferno-vnode-flags';

-const vNode = createVNode(VNodeFlags.HtmlElement, 'div', 'example', 'Hello world!');
+const vNode = createVNode(
+  VNodeFlags.HtmlElement,
+  'div',
+  'example',
+  'Hello world!',
+);
 const newVNode = cloneVNode(vNode, { id: 'new' }); // we are adding an id prop to the VNode

 render(newVNode, container);